 Hawarden Bridge pictured at Bridgetown Barbados close to the end of her working life (image submitted by John Gallagher on behalf of Ken Davies).
 There is a report that she was found adrift in the Bermuda Triangle with her crew of 5 missing.
 I think there may be a link between that story and the fact that she was seized by a US Navy Patrol Boat on 7 February 1978 after the discovery of marijuana residue.
 No owner could be traced and she was later sunk to form part of an artificial reef off Miami - Alistair.

 This picture was taken on the Sir Walter Scott at Loch Katrine in the 1950's and was provided by Allan Sharp.
 Fourth from the left is Bob Sharp and the lady is thought to be his daughter Sheena.
 The man on the right is Tony Woods.
 Can you name any of the others?

 Scott's Platers Football Team circa 1975.
 This picture has been provided by Campbell Fleming, who is pictured second from the left on the front row.
 Campbell has provided the following names of the team members.

-Back row L to R - Hugh Connolly, Danny Thomson, Jock McNab, Albert McGinlay, Mervyn Johns and we need the name of the man on the back right?
+Back row L to R - Hugh Connolly, Danny Thomson, Jock McNab, Albert McGinlay, Mervyn Johns and Bobby Appleby.

 Front row L to R - Billy Mathews, Campbell Fleming, Peter Thomson, Tam Sutherland and Alex Henderson.